 Note 2 Material accounting policies

-Accounting policies have been consistently applied except where a newly issued Indian Accounting Standard is initially adopted or a revision to an existing Indian Accounting Standard requires a change in the accounting policy hitherto in use."
+Accounting policies have been consistently applied except where a newly issued Ind AS is initially adopted or a revision to an existing Ind AS requires a change in the accounting policy hitherto in use.

-All amount disclosed in the financial statements including notes thereon have been rounded off to the nearest rupees in lakh upto 2 decimal as per the requirement of Schedule III to the Act, unless stated otherwise.
+The items included in the financial statements (including notes thereon) are measured using the currency of the primary economic environment in which the Company operates (“the functional currency”) and are, therefore, presented in Indian Rupees (“INR” or “Rupees” or “Rs.” or T).
+All amount disclosed in the financial statements including notes thereon have been rounded off to the nearest rupees in lakh upto 2 decimal as per the requirement of Schedule III to the Act, unless therwise stated.

 The preparation of financial statements in conformity with Ind AS requires management to make judgements, estimates and assumptions that affect the application of the accounting policies and the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the year.
 Actual results could differ from those estimates.
 The estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognised in the period in which the estimate is revised if the revision affects only that period; they are recognised in the period of the revision and future periods if the revision affects both current and future periods.

 a) Property, plant and equipment are stated at cost of acquisition less accumulated depreciation and impairment, if any.
-For this purpose, cost includes deemed cost which represents the carrying value of PPE recognised as at 1st April, 2016 measured as per the previous GAAP.
+For this purpose, cost includes deemed cost which represents the carrying value of PPE recognised as at 1st April, 2016 (date of transition to Ind AS) measured as per the previous GAAP.

 b) Cost is inclusive of inward freight, non-refundable taxes and duties and directly attributable costs of bringing an asset to the location and condition of its intended use.
 In addition, interest on borrowings used to finance the construction of qualifying assets is capitalised as part of the asset’s cost until such time that the asset is ready for its intended use.
 All upgradation / enhancements are charged off as revenue expenditure unless they bring similar significant additional benefits.